Ah, the romance of the travel writer’s life!

 7. Travel writers have a reputation for getting everything comped.
 This isn’t always true.

-I wrote for a couple years before I figured out how to get press trips and tours comped.
+I wrote for a couple of years before I figured out how to get press trips and tours comped.
 And I know lots of writers who fund at least some of their own travels.

 Unless you have a business policy where you won’t travel unless all expenses are paid, travel writers often foot the bill for some portion of the trip expenses.